antronerds/r2-training-courses/docs/Methylation_analysis.md

-When the cursor is placed on Gene type axis, a pop-up message containing the gene name, the probe name and the order number (gene name="CLDN10", probe name="cg16275739", order number="581" on the pop-up message in Figure 11-10).
-The order number can be found from the table "Sort Order Listing" after clicking it as shown in Figure 11-10.
-One can investigate the difference in a certain gene's expression in this way.
+When the cursor is placed on a row iin the heatmap, a pop-up message containing the gene name, the probe name and the order number (gene name="CLDN10", probe name="cg16275739" on the pop-up message in Figure 11-9).
+The samples, and the genes are listed in order of appearance in the table that opens when you click on "Sort Order Listing", as shown in Figure 11-9.

 ![](_static/images/Methylation/fig11-10.jpg)